-Top-up fees - You are able to choose other care homes but you may be expected to find a way to cover any difference in cost.
+Top-up fees - We accept residents who are state funded but we expect you to cover any extra cost and 'top up' so you meet the full weekly price.
 A third party can ‘top-up’ and contribute to any extra cost.

 If you have any questions about paying for care, our friendly care home managers would be happy to answer your questions.